The color black gets a bad rap among artists sometimes. Many artists won’t even have tubes of black paint in their paint boxes.

 Mixing Black with Primary Colors

-Once you understand how to make a black from the primaries, you will be able to figure out how to make black from any two or three colors in your paint box.
-There are numerous paint color combinations that will give you various shades of black.
+Once you understand how to make black from the primaries, you will be able to make black from any two or three colors in your paint box.
+Numerous paint color combinations will give you various shades of black.

-For example, if all you have are red and green paint you can still make black.
-Red is one of the primary colors.
-Green is a combination of blue and yellow.
-So you still have the three primaries, red, blue, and yellow, and can combine the green and red to make black paint.
+For example, if you have only red and green paint, you can still make black.
+Red is one of the primary colors, and green is a combination of blue and yellow.
+So you still have the three primaries, red, blue, and yellow, and you can combine the green and red to make black paint.

 Some possible color mixes using primary colors: